wsgan001/mcs-ds-notes/cs412/Readme.md

 conversely, if there is a subset that is not frequent, S is not.

-Scalable minin methods:
+Scalable mining methods:
  - Apriori
- - Vertical data format: eclat
+ - Vertical data format: ECLAT
  - FPGrowth

 ## Apriori algorithm